 Although many concerned parents avoid giving their babies foods with potential allergens until late infancy or toddlerhood, this may not be the best idea.
 There is evidence that avoiding such foods, or delaying their introduction, doesn’t reduce the incidence of food allergies and has possibly increased them—particularly in high-risk infants.3

 Take the strawberry, for example.
-Fresh strawberries will sometimes cause a child to develop a rash around her mouth.
+Fresh strawberries will sometimes cause a child to develop a rash around their mouth.
 It’s not always pretty, but most of the time this rash is an “irritation” reaction and not due to oral allergy syndrome.
 It can happen with other fresh fruits and berries, too.

 Oral allergy syndrome (OAS) is a form of a contact allergic reaction that may occur when raw fruits or vegetables are eaten.
 Because the proteins found in some fruits and vegetables are similar to those found in pollen, children with hay fever caused by pollen may experience symptoms such as itchiness or swelling of the lips, mouth, tongue, face, or throat when eating raw fruits and vegetables.
 OAS is considered to be a mild form of food allergy, but the foods that commonly cause OAS can be linked to more serious allergic reactions.